Why should you work with a financial advisor?

 Customer service representatives usually get a salary from the financial institution where they work.
 There’s no direct cost to you for their advice.
 However, you indirectly pay for their advice through your service fees or the cost of your investment.
 And these types of advisors can only recommend products sold by the financial institution they work for.

-2. Personal bankerPersonal banker Employees of banks and trust companies.
+Personal bankers work at banks and trust companies.
 They’re trained to sell investments such as GICs and savings bonds.
-They may also be registered to sell mutual funds.+ read full definition
+They may also be registered to sell mutual funds.

-Personal bankers get a salary from the bank or trust companyTrust company A company that offers the same services as a bank, but can also manage estates, trusts and pension plans, which banks cannot do.+ read full definition where they work.
+Personal bankers get a salary from the bank or trust company where they work.
 There is no direct cost to you for their services.
 But the cost is built into your service fees or the cost of your investment.

-Mutual fundMutual fund An investment that pools money from many people and invests it in a mix of investments such as stocks and bonds.
-A professional manager chooses investments that match the fund’s goals for risk and return.
-You can redeem your fund units at any time.+ read full definition representatives are registered to buy and sell mutual funds on your behalf.
+Mutual fund representatives are registered to buy and sell mutual funds on your behalf.
 The companies they work for are registered as mutual fund dealers.
 Mutual fund representatives are usually paid by the companies whose products they sell.
 They make money every time they sell a fund.
 If you decide to buy, the cost is built into the cost of your funds.

 Investment representatives (commonly known as stockbrokers) are registered to buy and sell a variety of investments on your behalf, such as stocks, bonds, mutual funds, ETFs and closed-end funds.
 The investment firms they work for (commonly known as brokerage firms) are registered as investment dealers.
 They make a commission when they buy and sell investments.